Kalsifer-742/Learning/uni/fog_and_cloud_computing/lecture_05.md

 ## Memory Virtualization

+The VMM can partecipate in writing entries into the TLB.
+In this way translations saved in the Shadow Paga Table can be cached in the TLB.

 I manage to keep the Shadow Table updated thaks to page faults.
 A page fault generates a trap that allow me to updates the mapping in the shadow table.

 **Intel/AMD introduces Extended Page Table / Rapid Virtualisation Indexing**

-- I have 2 nested page table: one for the VM and one for the machine.
+I have 2 nested page table: one for the VM and one for the machine.
 I need to do a double walk but it's in hardware so it's really fast.

+The TLB works as a cache for the logical to physical page translations.
+It can also cache translations for the guest OS because I flush it at every context switch.
+So the translations always refer to something meaningful.

 Usually I would need to flush the TLB at every VMEXIT and VMENTRY.
 Hardware assisted Virtualization introduces tags to the TLB entries so I don't have to flush everything everytime.